Qbject/obsidian-canvas-link-optimizer/README.md

 This plugin does not modify your vault data.
 All thumbnails are cached locally in the `.obsidian/plugins/canvas-link-optimizer/data` directory, which can be safely cleared if necessary.

+## Installation

+You can install the plugin from the official [Obsidian Plugin Market](https://obsidian.md/plugins?id=canvas-link-optimizer).
+Alternatively, you can download the latest release from this repository and move its files `main.js`, `manifest.json` and `styles.css` to folder `.obsidian/plugins/canvas-link-optimizer` within your vault.

 ## Keep In Mind

 To generate a page thumbnail, the plugin initially performs a standard page load.
 Thus, it won't immediately optimize pre-existing link nodes as well as newly created ones.